confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 DESCRIBE FUNCTION formula;
 ```

-Which should output the following. ksqlDB shows all the type signatures that the UDF implements, which in two in this case.
+It should output the following. ksqlDB shows all the type signatures that the UDF implements, which in two in this case.

 ```
 Name        : FORMULA